MohiniShinde2103/MohiniShinde2103/README.md

 <h1 align="center">Hi 👋, I'm Mohini Shinde</h1>
-<h3 align="justify">A Computer Engineer.
-I am Passionate for improving my coding skills and develop my own Applications and Softwares.
+<h3 align="justify">A Passionate Computer Engineer for improving coding skills and develop my own Applications and Softwares.
 My leadership qualities has also strengthened me with respect to the decision making power.
 I am a motivated Engineer with demonstrated experience in Web Development & Designing and Software Development.
 I believe in exceeding goals and expectations.</h3>

 - 🌱 I’m currently learning **Data Warehousing, Cloud Computing**